Esther-Velasco/Bike-Sharing-Demand-Forecast-in-London/README.md

 ## Authors and acknowledgment
-This project could not have been possible without the support and motivation received from my teacher, Aleks Boski.
+This project could not have been possible without the support and motivation received from my teacher, Aleksander Boski.
 Also, a special mention to my colleague Agata Płucienik who helped me in the project design, as well as in understanding timeseries analysis.
 Paula Bendito, for encouraging me to go in the direction of Data Analytics.
 To Ironhack, for the unforgettable 9 weeks of deep-dive into Data Analytics and for providing a very priviledged setting to learn with others.